hmc-cs111-fall2016/piconot/evaluation.md

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

+We changed out syntax a little from our original design.

+The first change is that we include the integer of the current state.
+We made this change because it's difficult to otherwise keep track of the current state number.

+The second change is that we use the plus character '+' to represent moving from one state directly to the next state.
+In our original design, we wanted to have an optional character at the end of one line of the command.
+If there was an asterisk at the end of the rule, that means that the program should stay at that state (the idea is that the asterisk generally represents repetition of a previously-undetermined amount of times).
+If there was no asterisk, that means the program would jump to the next state (aka currentState ++).
+If there was either a positive or negative number, then the program would add that number to the integer of the currentState to get the nextState.
+Now, we use the plus character '+' to represent moving from currentState to currentState++.
+Originally, we didn't want to have a special character designated for moving to the next state (aka currentState++) because we thought that a lot of programmers would be very used to working with sequential code, and moving to currentState++ seemed very obvious and unnecessary to explicitly state.
+However, including the optional character seemed to also introduce some inconsistencies in our language.
+Thus, we settled for replacing the "optional character" with a mandatory character (either asterisk, +, or a positive/negative integer) to represent the integer of the nextState.

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**

+We wanted to allow some flexibility in the language.
+Our final external DSL language is in this format:

+Int currentState ~
+*(Array[RelativeDescriptions] free) ~
+[Array[RelativeDescriptions occupied]* ~
+RelativeDescription nextDirection ~
+Int nextState

+The freeArrayand occupiedArray are optional:
+If there are no free directions, the user can write () (parentheses with no letters inside) or exclude the () entirely.
+If the user decides to use (), he/she must list the occupiedArray after the freeArray.
+For example, the user can write either ()[N,E] or [N,E], but cannot write [N,E]().

+Similarly, if there are no occupied directions, the user can write [] (square brackets with no letters inside) or exclude the [] entirely.
+If the user decides to use [], he/she must list the occupiedArray after the freeArray.
+For example, the user can write either (N,E)[] or (N,E), but cannot write [](N,E).